Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 I've found nothing of this station's history in the encyclopediac Fenland Pumping Engines by KSG Hinde, or online except for maps and satellite views.
 Those show that drainage here followed the pattern common throughout the Cambridgeshire fens, starting with wind, followed in succession by steam, oil and electric powered pumps.

-From the 1828 Wells map we know there was once a windpump here, and an OS 1890s 25-inch map shows that had been replaced by two buildings, since dismantled, which I assume was a steam engine.
+From the 1828 Wells map we know there was once a windpump here, and an OS 1890s 25-inch map shows that had been replaced by two buildings, since demolished, which I assume was a steam engine.
 Satellite views in 2025 show two buildings, the current brick building, which from personal inspection in 2013 I know was an oil powered plant, and a small metal container-style cabin which is electrically powered.

 I first saw the oil-engine house from a distance in 2011 and explored the site fully in 2013, by when the green cabin was in situ, and again in 2026 taking many photos both occasions and finding structures not shown on maps or satellites.
 I also took photos from a boat on the Old Bedford River in 2017 and 2018.
 A very small selection of those photos are on this page.